Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 It can be used in the following situations:
 - To enable a solo musician to play and mix the sounds from LiberLive C1 guitar with the selected music style in Orin Ayo
-- To enable a guitarist to play lead and riff melodies along with another person controlling the selected music style in OrinAyo
+- To enable a guitarist to play lead and riff melodies along with another person controlling the selected music style in Orin Ayo

 ## 14 - Audio Device Out